ridders/tips/README.md

 # TIPS
-Text In Plain Sight: A Pattern Matching Tool for XML Documentation
+Text In Plain Sight: A Pattern Matching Tool for Forensic XML Documentation